abs0lut3pwn4g3/RTB-CTF-Framework/README.md

 2. Provision Database add-on.

-   Add the following add on to your new app: https://devcenter.heroku.com/articles/getting-started-with-python#prepare-the-app
+   Add the following add on to your new app: https://elements.heroku.com/addons/heroku-postgresql

-3. Create database instance.
+3. Creating database instance.
 In your heroku app directory,

    ```bash
    $ heroku run bash